-John Hogan is a Seattle based artist and designer who works predominantly in glass.
-His critically lauded work, which spans both functional objects and sculpture, is about changing radiant energy through the refraction of light.
+John Hogan is a Seattle-based artist, and designer, who mainly works in glass.
+His critically praised work spans both, functional objects and sculptures.

 Hogan grew up in one of the world’s leading centers for fine glass production — Toledo, Ohio.
 There, at the city’s acclaimed Toledo Art Museum, he studied traditional methods of glassblowing.
 Later on, he moved to Seattle, where a glass-blown revival was uniting around the Pilchuck Glass School in Stanwood.